--a -Cn Give all output; ignore checking for false drops.
-Coordination level $n$ ; retrieve items with not more than $n$ terms of the input missing; default $C0$ , implying that each search term must be in the output items. - F [yn d ] "-Fy" gives the text of all the items found; "-Fn" suppresses them. "-Fd" where d is an integer gives the text of the first d items.
-The default is $-Fy$ . - g Do not use fgrep to search files changed since the index was made; print an error comment instead. -i string Take string as input, instead of reading the standard input. -1 n The maximum length of internal lists of candidate items is $n$ ; default 1000. -o string Put text output (" $-Fy$ ") in string; of use only when invoked from another program.
+- -a Give all output; ignore checking for false drops. - -Cn Coordination level n; retrieve items with not more than n terms of the input missing; default C0, implying that each search term must be in the output items. - -F[ynd]

+search term must be in the output items. "-Fy" gives the text of all the items found; "-Fn" suppresses them. "-Fd" where d is an integer gives the text of the first d items.
+The default is -Fy.

+- -g Do not use fgrep to search files changed since the index was made; print an error comment instead. - -1 string Take string as input, instead of reading the standard input. - -1 n The maximum length of internal lists of candidate items is n; default 1000. - -o string Put text output ("-Fy") in string; of use only when invoked from another program.
--р Print hash code frequencies; mostly for use in optimizing hash table sizes.

-- -T[ynd] "-Ty" gives the tags of the items found; "-Tn" suppresses them. "-Td" where d is an integer gives the first d tags.
+- -p Print hash code frequencies; mostly for use in optimizing hash table sizes. - -T[ynd] "-Ty" gives the tags of the items found; "-Tn" suppresses them. "-Td" where d is an integer gives the first d tags.
 The default is -Tn. - -t string Put tag output ("-Ty") in string; of use only when invoked from another program.